gautamhitesh/gautamhitesh.github.io/booklist.md

 24. [ ] CODE COMPLETE: Steve McConnell
 25. [ ] Inner Engineering: A Yogi's guide to joy (Sadguru)
 26. [ ] Sapiens: A brief history of Humankind: Yuval Noah Harari

+I am running far behind with respect to this list.
+Let's just keep this intact in the original format. :) #FingersCrossed